-Throughout the centuries, and in most households, meals were cooked on an open hearth in the middle of the main living area, making efficient use of the heat.
-For most of the Mediaeval period this was the most common arrangement, even in wealthy households, where the kitchen and dining hall were combined.
+Possibly the most significant year in English history, 1066, saw the end of Anglo-Saxon England and start of the reigns of first the Norman and later the Plantagenet kings.
+Throughout the following centuries, and in most households, meals were cooked on an open hearth in the middle of the main living area, making efficient use of the heat.
+For most of the Mediæval period this was the most common arrangement, even in wealthy households, where the kitchen and dining hall were combined.
 Later a separate kitchen began to appear.